Login

 4. Which one is more cost-effective?

-The cost-effectiveness of either Monovisc or Euflexxa depends on factors such as insurance coverage, dosage required, and frequency of injections needed.
+The cost-effectiveness of either Monovisc or Euflexxa depends on factors such as insurance coverage, required dosage, and injection frequency.